ethz-asl/vgn/README.md

 roslaunch vgn panda_grasp.launch
 ```

-Next, launch the TSDF and VGN nodes on the 20.04 machine.
+Next, launch the TSDF and VGN nodes on the ROS Noetic machine.

 ```
 rosrun vgn tsdf_node.py
 rosrun vgn vgn_node.py
 ```

-Now, run the experiment by executing the following command on the NUC.
+Now, run the experiment by executing the main script on the NUC.

 ```
 rosrun vgn panda_grasp.py